 The qualifying offer is a competitive balance measure that was implemented as part of the 2012-16 Collective Bargaining Agreement and restructured under the 2017-21 Collective Bargaining Agreement.

-Note: Teams will be subject to the following parameters beginning between the 2017 and 2018 seasons.
+Note: Teams became subject to the following parameters beginning between the 2017 and 2018 seasons.